Intermesh/groupoffice-docs/developer/building-a-server-module.rst

 Using the API with Postman is not strictly necessary but it's nice to get a feel on how the backend API works.

-Install POSTman or another tool to make API requests.
+Install Postman or another tool to make API requests.
 Download it from here:

 https://www.getpostman.com